-What I did at first was go online and do a quick search on critical thinking, which eventually yielded a definition on which all definitions I could find (there are 9 alone on Wikipedia) that quickly seem to agree and one that’s clear in what it wants to say: critical thinking is “disciplined thinking that is clear, rational, open-minded, and informed by evidence.” (dictionary.reference.com)
+What I did at first was go online and do a quick search on critical thinking, which eventually yielded a definition on which all definitions I could find (there are 9 alone on Wikipedia) seem to agree.
+One that’s clear in what it wants to say.
+Critical thinking is “disciplined thinking that is clear, rational, open-minded, and informed by evidence."

-Thinking of such arguments and accepting or rejecting the theory after posing those possible objections is what makes that whole process.
+Thinking of such arguments and accepting or rejecting the theory after posing those possible objections is what makes the process of critical thought.
 So why do we practice it so little?
 Why do we often just agree with what we’re told?

 The challenges of critical thinking

 Challenging existing thoughts leads to a greater understanding of things, although you need to ask the right questions.
 One of the largest disciplines we know of has been built upon the premise of thinking critically and asking questions: philosophy.
-And one of the most famous philosophers was known for doing just that: Socrates.
-Also take a look around, as there are plenty of examples of people who challenged the thoughts of the general populace and decided to live differently.
-That’s what critical thinking can do.
+And one of the most famous philosophers was known for doing just that.
+It’s Socrates, our favourite old Greek.

 The importance of critical thought

-This web page lists several reasons on why critical thinking is so important.
+There are several reasons why critical thinking is so important.
 I will pick two out of six to elaborate on, as the other four are either quite self-evident – yes I know that’s a bad thing to state in an article on critical thought – or too vague.
-The two I want to highlight are:

-- Critical thinking promotes creativity.
+Critical thinking promotes creativity.
 To come up with a creative solution to a problem involves not just having new ideas.
 It must also be the case that the new ideas being generated are useful and relevant to the task at hand.
-Critical thinking plays a crucial role in evaluating new ideas, selecting the best ones and modifying them if necessary
+Critical thinking plays a crucial role in evaluating new ideas, selecting the best ones and modifying them if necessary.

 Critical thinking is crucial for self-reflection.
 In order to live a meaningful life and to structure our lives accordingly, we need to justify and reflect on our values and decisions.
 Critical thinking provides the tools for this process of self-evaluation.